Oz and James's Big Wine Adventure: First series

 The first series focused on French wine and was first broadcast in the autumn of 2006.
 Over several weeks, Clarke and May travelled around France's wine regions in a 1989 Jaguar XJ-S convertible that had been modernized by Knowles-Wilkins Engineering.

 Repeats on commercial digital channels have split the extended-length (54 minute) first episode into two parts (each focusing on one region) for ease of scheduling, making a six-episode series suitable for broadcast in a set half-hour time slot.

 In the United States, it was broadcast on BBC America as "James May's Road Trip" in 2011, running immediately after Top Gear.

 Second series

-Clarke and May travelled through California sampling local wines and meet winemakers, travelling north from Venice Beach to the Napa Valley.
+Clarke and May travelled through California sampling local wines and meeting winemakers, travelling north from Venice Beach to the Napa Valley.
 The chosen vehicle of this series was a Monaco motorhome, and in some episodes, a Ford Mustang and a Mini.